peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Parameters:**

 * <code>otherValue</code> - An arbitrary-precision decimal number containing the
  desired exponent of the result.
-The mantissa (significand) is ignored.
+The significand is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousands-place (10^3, 1000).
 A value of 0 rounds the number to an integer.
 The following examples for this parameter express a desired exponent of 3: <code>10e3</code>, <code>8888e3</code>, <code>4.56e5</code>.